gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 == Changelog ==

-= 2.6.3 & 2.6.3.1 (February 13, 2014) =
+= 2.6.3 to 2.6.3.3 (February 14, 2014) =
-* Web-to-Lead: Re-added the functionality to show the little Salesforce icon in the forms list that indicate active feeds are enabled for that form.
+* Web-to-Lead: Re-added the functionality to show the "Salesforce enabled" icon in the forms list that indicate active feeds are enabled for that form.
 	- Integrated that method into the KWSAddon class
-* HotFix: Check for correct Add-on class name (`KWSGFAddOn2_1`)
+* Web-to-Lead: HotFix: Check for correct Add-on class name (`KWSGFAddOn2_1`)
+* Web-to-Lead: Fix: show multiple "Salesforce enabled" icons in the forms page

 = 2.6.2 (February 11, 2014) =
 * API Version: Added a check to make sure server supports SOAP